ksmandersen/CCollections/CCReport.md

 * global callbacks. like callbacks but there is only a global function that will be called no matter where the error occurs.
 * error state. each instance of a data structure holds a state which indicates whether an error has occurred along with an error code or an error message.
 Developers will have to check to check the error state for each call.

+TODO:
+Make a decision here!

 # Implementation [section-implementation]

+## Performance [section-performance]

+The programming language C has a huge asset that makes many developers strive towards it still: performance.
+The language is statically typed and does not run through a CLR or VM.
+Everything is compiled directly to bytecode.
+This means that many developers who write C code often do so because of it's great performance advantage.
+Thus is performance often a great concern for developers using C when searching for libraries.

+As discussed earlier the overall goals for this project is to investigate the implementation of concepts from the modern OO-languages world into the C programming languages.

+Outline:
+* performance is not a main goal of the project
+* the whole architecture of the library is "counter-performance"
+* a lot of time can be spend optimizing for performance (its a rabbit-hole)
+* this project is focused on concepts and functionality

+Outline2:
+- We're not really focusing on performance
+- We're focusing on concepts and features ported from OO languages.
+- Optimizing for and testing performance is something that takes a lot of time unless your're already an export in the area.
+- Performance is still a great concern in any library; even more so in C because many developers use the language because of it's great performance characteristics.
+- C is "as close to the metal" as you get.
+- We're going in the complete opposite direction with this library.
+- Because of these two reasons we have decided not to put an emphasis on performance.